pplupo/TinyWall/README.md

 ## About this repository

 This is the source code of TinyWall as found at its [website](https://tinywall.pados.hu).
-Upstream development is now largely inactive, but this repository is provided for anyone who would like to submit their own improvements or fork the project.
+Upstream development is now largely inactive at the author's site, but this repository is being maintained by the owner and updated with his ideas and improvements.

 ## How to build